ai-on-gke/website/site/content/docs/agentic/flowise/index.md

      * [VertexAI](https://cloud.google.com/vertex-ai/docs) LLM model.
      * [CloudSQL](https://cloud.google.com/sql/docs/introduction) database instance
 * [Artifact registry](https://cloud.google.com/artifact-registry/docs/overview) – stores container images for the application.
-* [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance to store Flowise data
+* [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance to store Flowise data.
+To verify that the data is persisted, you can verify it, for example, in the [CloudSQL Studio](https://cloud.google.com/sql/docs/mysql/manage-data-using-studio) after the tutorial is completed.

 1. Go the the terraform directory: